rohantmp/gd2-testing/README.md

     - etc
   - Connects you to that tmux session so you can watch the fireworks

+  I use this to setup a gd2 node after a fresh centos install

 ## Then go to the `ansible/` directory and run the ansible play [latest should work,but is untested]:

 `ansible -i inventory.yml etcd.yml`

+I use this to:
+ - Install, configure and start etcd
+ - Start gd2 on all the other hosts configured for that etcd
+ - Add all the peers from one of the hosts

 ## Example inventory.yml: